 - The consequences of mishandling this communication could be confusion, fear, mistrust, and lost productivity for your team.
 The flip side is that if you handle it well, consequences will be confidence, open communication, and a willingness to band together, whatever the impacts may be for your team.

 Want to know more about the 5Cs?
 Watch our webinar covering "The 5Cs: A Framework to Drive Change and Alignment Successfully."
-Or if like many, you're feeling stuck on how to navigate your business and make adjustments during this time, please don't hesitate to reach out to us.
+Or if like many, you're feeling stuck on how to navigate your business and make adjustments during this time, please don't hesitate to reach out to us or take a look at our virtual facilitation offerings.
 We're eager to support you and help you see this unprecedented time through.

 Want more information on this topic?
 Check out these additional resources: